Williams, Mays help LSU hold on against Florida, 84-82

 BATON ROUGE, La.
+(AP) — LSU guard Skylar Mays could afford to have a sense of humor after the Tigers nearly blew a 10-point lead in the final 1:11 against Florida, but escaped with yet another narrow victory.

+“We’ve got to keep it close,” Mays said with a relieved smile.
+“It’s worked for us, so why not stick with it.”

-(AP) — Emmitt Williams scored 19 points, Skylar Mays capped an 18-point performance with two crucial free throws in the final 10 seconds, and LSU remained unbeaten in SEC play with an 84-82 victory over Florida on Tuesday night.
+Emmitt Williams scored 19 points, Mays capped an 18-point performance with two crucial free throws in the final 10 seconds, and LSU remained unbeaten in SEC play with an 84-82 victory over the Gators on Tuesday night.

 Keyontae Johnson had 16 points for Florida and briefly believed he’d forced overtime with a layup on a backdoor cut as time expired.
 But officials determined on video review that the half-second on the clock when the ball was put in play ran out before the ball left Johnson’s hand.

+“I’ve seen crazier things happen in my time here, but that was just a great game,” Mays continued, applauding the Gators’ effort.
+“Credit to them.
+They’re a quality team.
+They’re resilient, just like us.
+Luckily we were able to pull this one out.”

 Javonte Smart scored 13 points and freshman Trendon Watford punctuated his 14-point night with a two-handed dunk on a baseline cut to give LSU (14-4, 6-0) a 79-69 lead with 1:20 to go.
+Marlon Taylor had 10 points and 11 rebounds for the Tigers, who’ve won five straight by four or fewer points.

-Noah Locke also had 16 points for Florida (12-6, 4-2), which created a tense finish by scoring 13 points in the final 1:11 on Andrew Nembhard’s layup, Locke’s 3, two more 3s by Johnson and a layup by Kerry Blackshear.
+Noah Locke scored 16 points for Florida (12-6, 4-2), which created a tense finish by scoring 13 points in the final 1:11 on Andrew Nembhard’s layup, Locke’s 3, two more 3s by Johnson and a layup by Kerry Blackshear.

+“We probably shot the ball more confidently late, more than the first 35 minutes, unfortunately,” Florida coach Michael White said.
+“We could have just packed it in out there, but our guys fought to the bitter end.”

 Nembhard and Balckshear each finished with 15 points.

-LSU led for the final 14:08 and appeared to be taking control with an 11-3 run in the middle of the second half.
-Williams converted a layup while being fouled early in the surge.
-Mays added a jumper and Darius Days’ layup made it 61-52 with a little less than 10 minutes to go.

-LSU’s lead hovered around six until Mays hit LSU’s second 3 of the game with 4:02 remaining.
-Mays followed that up with a steal from Nembhard and Days pushed the Tigers’ lead to 73-62 when snagged the long rebound from his missed 3 and drove past scrambling defenders for a layup.
+LSU led for the final 14:08 and appeared primed to pull away when Mays hit a 3 with 4:02 remaining.
+He followed that with a steal from Nembhard and Days pushed the Tigers’ lead to 73-62 when snagged the long rebound from his missed 3 and drove past scrambling defenders for a layup.

-The play prompted Florida coach Michael White to call timeout while LSU coach Will Wade stomped onto the court triumphantly, pumping both fists and hollering approvingly at his players.
+LSU coach Will Wade responded by calling a 30-second timeout to rest his defense and stomped onto the court triumphantly, pumping both fists and hollering approvingly at his players.

-Little could Wade know how very close the Gators would make it after that.
+Little could Wade know how close the Gators would make it after that.

+“We’ve been really good coming from behind in these situations.
+Now we’ve got to be a little better — make some better decisions — playing from ahead,” Wade said.
+“That was my fault.”

 Florida briefly led by as many as eight points in the first half when Scottie Lewis’ transition 3 capped a 12-6 surge and made it 25-17.

-LSU responded by pressing defensively and scored nine straight, highlighted by sequence in which Marlon Taylor followed his 3 with a steal and fast-break dunk to put the Tigers in front 26-25.
+LSU responded by pressing defensively and scored nine straight, highlighted by sequence in which Taylor followed his 3 with a steal and fast-break dunk to put the Tigers in front 26-25.

 The game remained tight for the remainder of the half, with Florida taking a 36-34 lead into the break on Lewis’ jumper with 2 seconds on the clock.